-Travel back to the time of the Romans at the ancient city of Pompeii, Italy.
-This world famous archeological site reveals a way of life that was destroyed when the volcano Vesuvius erupted in AD79.
+Travel back to the time of the Romans by visiting Pompeii, Italy.
+This world famous archeological site is a complete footprint of the ancient city and reveals a way of life that was destroyed when the volcano Vesuvius erupted in AD79.
 Our guide includes top things to do in Pompeii, the pros and cons of guided tours and tips on visiting Pompeii from Naples.

 This post contains affiliate links, this means that I may receive a commission at no cost to you if you click a link and make a purchase.
 As always all opinions are my own.